openai/openai-cookbook/README.md

 One capability of large language models is distilling information from a piece of text.
 This can include:

 * Answering questions about a piece of text, e.g.:
-  * Querying an knowledge base to help people look up things they don't know
+  * Querying a knowledge base to help people look up things they don't know
   * Querying an unfamiliar document to understand what it contains
   * Querying a document with structured questions in order to extract tags, classes, entities, etc.
 * Summarizing text, e.g.: